robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 Membership or otherwise can be confirmed by [importing a list of club members](import_membership_list_help).

 Remember it is possible to edit the cadet details, and these can also be updated by importing a list of club members from Wild Apricot, so don't worry too much if these aren't precisely right.

+Once you are happy, click on `I have double checked these details - allow me to add` and then on `Yes - these details are correct - add this new cadet`.

 ## If this is a test entry